cgrindel/renovate_bzlmod_support/design.md

 ## Requirements

+- External Dependency Discovery
   - Support extracting external dependency information from `MODULE.bazel` files.
     - Read external dependency information from [bazel_dep] declarations.
     - Support module overrides.
       - [Single version override]
       - [Multiple version override]
       - [Non-registry overrides]
+- Registry Discovery
+  - Support parsing of `.bazelrc` and files imported in the `.bazelrc` looking for [--registry] flags.
+  - If no registry values are detected, default to the [Bazel Central Registry].
+- Bazel Module Release Detection
   - Detect new module versions when they are introduced to a module registry (e.g., [Bazel Central Registry]).
     - Triggering updates based upon GitHub releases is problematic as the update to a registry is a separate step that may not complete for minutes to hours (i.e., human approval of a pull request).
 - Versioning
   - Support [Bazel module version formats] and [compatibility level].
   - Support [yanked versions].
 A version can be yanked by a maintainer when it should be avoided.
   - Support different version resolution logic for libraries (i.e., is depended upon by other projects) vs executable (i.e., is not depdended upon by other projects) repositories .
+- Bazel Compatibility
+  - Support parsing of `.bazelversion` to detect the Bazel version.
+  - If a Bazel version is present, evaluate the `bazel_compatibility` expressions for the module version to determine if it is an acceptable upgrade candidate.

 <!-- Future Sections